chinamike65/hugo-tuolesi/content/book2/book2en.md

 129

-In this way, all the thirty-seven offerings of Mandha are available.
+In this way, all the Thirty-seven Point Mandala Offering are available.

 Mount Sumeru, East Shengshenzhou, South Zhanbuzhou, West Niuhezhou, North Juluzhou, Shenzhou, Shengshenzhou, Fuzhou, Bifuzhou, Xiaoxingzhou, Shengdaoxingzhou, Juluzhou, Youshenglu Zhou, Baoshan King, Ruyi Tree, Desire-filled Cow, Natural Rice, Wheel Treasure, Ruyi Treasure, Queen Treasure, Minister Treasure, Elephant Treasure, Horse Treasure, General Treasure, Giant Treasure Vase, Hippian Girl, Raven Girl, Song Tien Girl, Dancer The goddess, the goddess of flowers, the goddess of burning incense, the goddess of lanterns, the goddess of painting incense, the sun, the moon, and the umbrella, intimidating the ten directions of the towers, a total of thirty-seven.

-Thirty-seven offerings Mandha means thirty-seven offerings.
+Thirty-seven Point Mandala Offering means thirty-seven offerings.

-In the center of Manzha, all the gods and people are pure and auspicious, the treasures of perfection are everywhere, and in the universe, you can imagine that the jewels in the world and the jewels in the sky are all offered to Buddhas and Bodhisattvas.
+In the center of the Mandala, all the gods and people are pure and auspicious, the treasures of perfection are everywhere, and in the universe, you can imagine that the jewels in the world and the jewels in the sky are all offered to Buddhas and Bodhisattvas.

 There are countless seas of boundless dust, solemnly enumerating and visualizing each offering as an infinite number, such as Mount Sumeru, which can be visualized as countless number of Mount Sumeru offering offerings to Buddhas and Bodhisattvas.